25% OFF On Grammarly Premium

 Is Plagiarism Illegal?
-Understanding Legal & Illegal Consequences
+Legal Consequences

 Is plagiarism illegal?
 This is one of the common questions and a lingering fear among writers.
 Even though we never mean to copy and claim someone else’s work as our own, plagiarism can occur unintentionally.

-And at times, it can be too late to recognize you have copied others’ work and wonder about the consequences of plagiarism.
+At times, it can be too late to recognize you have copied others’ work and wonder about the consequences of plagiarism.

 Keep reading for more!